smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 Added StatusScreen() to setup()
 Fixed bug in UUID on the LCD SplashScreen() by changing char uuid[] = "0000..." to char pointer uuid = "0000..."
 Merged LCD and master branches

+2017/02/25 Added:
+fixed bug in M190 so LCD displays increasing temperature fixed bug in status strings.